-

 There is no definition of “renewable energy” that is of general application under New Zealand law.

-“Renewable energy” is however defined in New Zealand’s primary consenting legislation (the Resource Management Act 1993 (“RMA“)), as “energy produced from solar, wind, hydro, geothermal, biomass, tidal, wave, and ocean current sources”.
+“Renewable energy” is however defined in New Zealand’s primary consenting legislation (the RMA), as “energy produced from solar, wind, hydro, geothermal, biomass, tidal, wave, and ocean current sources”.
 Persons exercising functions under the RMA (for example, persons considering applications for resource consent) are required under the RMA to have particular regard to (among other things) the benefits to be derived from the use and development of renewable energy.

 -

-Who are the key political and regulatory influencers for renewables industry in your jurisdiction and who are the key private sector players that are driving the green renewable energy transition in your jurisdiction?
+Who are the key political and regulatory influencers for renewables industry in your jurisdiction?
+Is there any national regulatory authority and what is its role in the renewable energy market?
+Who are the key private sector players that are driving the green renewable energy transition in your jurisdiction?

-Under the previous Labour government (which was replaced by the Coalition Government on 27 November 2023), MBIE had commenced work on the development of the New Zealand Energy Strategy, which the previous government had committed to develop by 31 December 2024.
+MBIE commenced work on the development of the New Zealand Energy Strategy in 2023, which the previous government had committed to develop by 31 December 2024 – however, this has not been released.
 The Energy Strategy was intended to outline the government’s strategy to 2050 for promoting a highly renewable, reliable and affordable energy system that supports economic growth and productivity.
-MBIE also consulted on a range of topics with respect to the energy transition, including a plan for the gas industry’s transition to low emissions, an interim hydrogen roadmap, regulations on offshore renewable energy development and market measures for transition to an expanded and more renewable electricity system.
+MBIE also consulted on a range of topics with respect to the energy transition, including a plan for the gas industry’s transition to low emissions, an interim hydrogen roadmap, regulations on ORE development and market measures for the transition to an expanded and more renewable electricity system.
+The Government has advised that the National Policy Statement for Renewable Electricity Generation and Electricity Transmission will be amended to create more directive and enabling national direction for renewable electricity generation, transmission and distribution.

 The Ministry for the Environment is another important department in respect of the renewables industry.
-It provides advice to the New Zealand government on environmental matters and administers key legislation such as the RMA (which contains the consenting regime in respect of renewable energy projects in New Zealand).
-The Ministry for the Environment also monitors the Climate Change Commission.
+It provides advice to the Government on environmental matters and administers key legislation such as the RMA (which contains the standard consenting regime in respect of renewable energy projects in New Zealand).
+The Ministry for the Environment also monitors the CC Commission.

 Foreign direct investment into New Zealand is regulated by the Overseas Investment Office (“OIO“).
-To the extent that foreign investment is required for renewable energy projects, consent under the Overseas Investment Act 2005 (“OIA“) may be required.
+To the extent that foreign investment is required for renewable energy projects, consent under the OIA may be required.

 The players driving the renewable energy transition in New Zealand are varied, however they include five main electricity generation companies, comprising Meridian Energy, Genesis Energy, Mercury, Contact Energy and Manawa Energy.
-Three of these companies (Meridian Energy, Genesis Energy and Mercury) are 51% majority-owned by the New Zealand government.
+Three of these companies (Meridian Energy, Genesis Energy and Mercury) are 51% majority-owned by the Government.

 Certain other independent players have entered the market in recent years to develop renewable energy projects in New Zealand, particularly in solar.
 Certain developers are also exploring the possibility of offshore wind in New Zealand.